dvreeze/tqa2/docs/demo.rst

 TODO Add example entrypoint file.

-To prevent the tangling of standard taxonomy documents, only 1 level of URI indirection is allowed.
+To prevent the tangling of standard taxonomy documents, only 1 level of URL indirection is allowed.
 That is, a schema document acting as entrypoint may refer to many other documents, but these referred documents must all be standalone taxonomy documents.
 What that means for extension taxonomies is discussed in the next section.